AdaCore/learn/content/courses/advanced-ada/parts/resource_management/access_types.rst

        Put_Line ("A.all: " & Integer'Image (A.all));
     end Show_Access_Issue;

-When we use the :ada:`'Unchecked_Access` attribute, most rules still apply.
+When we use the :ada:`Unchecked_Access` attribute, most rules still apply.
-The only difference to the standard :ada:`'Access` attribute is that unchecked access applies the rules as if the object we're getting access to was being declared at library level.
+The only difference to the standard :ada:`Access` attribute is that unchecked access applies the rules as if the object we're getting access to was being declared at library level.
 (For the code example we've just seen, the check would be performed as if :ada:`I_Var` was declared in the :ada:`Integers`